fiberwire/enome/README.md

         * You specify the function that determines the `fitness` of the `Organism` based on its data.

 * ### `Environment`:
-    * an `Environment` is essentially just an asynchronous state container.
+    * an `Environment` is essentially an asynchronous state container.
     * You interact with an `Environment` by sending `IStateUpdates` to its `state` property.
     * an `Environment` may have multiple `Organisms` interacting with it at a time.
     * `Environments` have an `interactionRate` property which you can set that limits how often it accepts `IStateUpdates` (think of it like a frame rate).